 Garden exit.

-The exit gate also has many beautiful angles.
+The exit gate also offers many beautiful angles, perfect for taking some final photos before leaving.

 A long corridor

-After exiting the gate, we go to the right to enter the main hall of the temple.
+After exiting the gate, we head to the right to enter the main hall of the temple, where we can experience its sacred and peaceful atmosphere.

-This is the end of our journey to discover one of the top temples of Kyoto as well as of Japan.
-Thanks for reading to the end.
+This marks the end of our journey to explore one of the top temples in Kyoto and Japan.
+Thank you for reading until the end!

 Explore our useful services in Japan: